coinbase/cdp-agentkit/typescript/agentkit/README.md

     appSecret: "PRIVY_APP_SECRET",
     networkId: "base-sepolia",
     walletId: "PRIVY_WALLET_ID", // optional, otherwise a new wallet will be created
-    authorizationPrivateKey: PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY, // optional, if using authorization keys for existing wallets, or creating new wallets
+    authorizationPrivateKey: PRIVY_WALLET_AUTHORIZATION_PRIVATE_KEY, // optional, required if your account is using authorization keys
-    authorizationKeyId: PRIVY_WALLET_AUTHORIZATION_KEY_ID, // optional, only required if walletId is not provided };
+    authorizationKeyId: PRIVY_WALLET_AUTHORIZATION_KEY_ID, // optional, only required to create a new wallet if walletId is not provided
+};

 const walletProvider = await PrivyWalletProvider.configureWithWallet(config);
 ```

+#### Authorization Keys

+Privy offers the option to use authorization keys to secure your server wallets.
+When using authorization keys, you must provide the `authorizationPrivateKey` and `authorizationKeyId` parameters to the `configureWithWallet` method.

+You can manage authorization keys from your [Privy dashboard](https://dashboard.privy.io/account) or programmatically [using the API](https://docs.privy.io/guide/server-wallets/authorization/signatures).

 #### Exporting Privy Wallet information